argiepiano/playerrecorder3/README.md

-# playerrecorder3
+# PlayerRecorder3

-Simple demo of Web MIDI API (runs only in Chrome 46+).
+Just a simple demo of [Web MIDI API[(https://webaudio.github.io/web-midi-api/) (runs only in Chrome 46+.
+Doesn't run on iOS).

 Includes a simple MIDI recorder.
 Capable of downloading the file as Standard MIDI File.